realize-engineering/pipebird/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ""
+title: ''
-labels: "bug"
+labels: bug
-assignees: ""
+assignees: ''

 ---

+Fixes #

 **Describe the bug**
 A clear and concise description of what the bug is.